Suraj2794/DIP_Algos/README.md

 10) Patch based Filters -- directory 5

+Directorey 3 contains code for sharping images using unsharp mask.OpenCv used in this.

 This algorithm list will be updated monthlly or might be in 2 weeks of periodic time.